GingerKiwi/gingerkiwi-blog-2023/src/blog/2023-01-23-good-vs-great-design-ux-accessibility-and-mobility-aids.md

 Now think about some of your favourite apps, websites, and software.
 Are there ones that make you smile and you enjoy using and do what you need them to?

-So how do these concepts for digital design apply to physical products such as mobility aids?
+How do these concepts for digital design apply to physical products such as mobility aids?

 ### What Are Mobility Aids?

 First, let's start with what a mobility aid is. **A mobility aid is anything that helps someone with a disability, chronic illness, or injury be mobile.** There are hundreds of types of mobility aids.
 The most commonly thought of ones are canes, crutches, wheelchairs, and scooters, but there's so many more.
 If you've used a bandaid to pad a bad blister to help you walk, you've used a mobility aid.
-Guide dogs (seeing eye dogs) and mobility service dogs and their harnesses are mobility aids - really cute and high maintenance mobility aids.
+Guide dogs (seeing eye dogs) and mobility service dogs and their harnesses are mobility aids - really cute and high maintenance mobility aids (that you shouldn't distract!).
 People who use mobility aids don't always need the same mobility aid(s) every day or even use them the same way.
 Disability, chronic illness, and injury are dynamic.

 **Too often mobility aids are medicalized and/or are promoted as only for elderly people such as in the screenshot of the [Shopper's Drugmart Wellwise landing page for canes shown below.](https://shop.wellwise.ca/pages/canes?)** The latter reinforces the stereotype that disability only affects older people.
 The former is boring, joyless, and can be soul crushing.
 For braces and bandages, the beige "skin colour" of many of them isn't anyone's skin colour, and it gets dirty and even uglier with use.

 While boring canes and crutches may be well designed for function, they're not great designs.
 They don't inspire people to use them, especially fashionable and younger users.
 They're the physical equivalent to good functioning, but ugly apps, websites, or software.
 If they're the only option, you might use them, but you won't be your best self when you are.
-This leads to our next point about great design - it can support mental health, and happiness.
+This leads to the next point about great design. **Great design can support mental health and happiness.**

 ![Screenshot of the "hero" section for Shoppers Drugmart Wellwise landing page for canes](/assets/blog/screenshot-canes-shoppersdrugmart-wellwise-website.png "image on right side shows a senior woman and man walking outside on a trail with trees in the background.
 The man is using a plain brown walking cane.
 The couple are smiling.
 They appear Asian.
 Left side is a medium blue area with white text.
 The text says: Canes.
 Stand Firm.
 Canes are a popular solution when you need extra mobility support to remain active in your daily life.
 While a cane might seem like a simple product, the number of models, adjustments, and accessories can seem overwhelming in the beginning.
 That’s why we’re here to help you find the right fit for your needs.
 There's a button to 'shop canes' and one labled cane resources ")

 ### Great Design Can Support Mental Health & Happiness

 I spoke to a UX professional at the after party who's sibling has a chronic illness that causes pain and fatigue.
 She's avoided using mobility aids that would make her life easier because they're ugly, and she's very into fashion.
 They're also very medical in design.
-Like many with chronic illness she also has medical ptsd*.
-This isn't vanity.
+Like many with chronic illness she also has [medical ptsd]((https://themighty.com/topic/ehlers-danlos-syndrome/medical-ptsd-ehlers-danlos-syndrome).
+Avoiding using medically designed mobility aids isn't vanity.
 It's prioritizing mental health over physical.
 The only mobility aids she's seen are the boring, ugly, medical ones that don't reflect who she is.
-That's part of the inspiration for this article - having one place to share some of the great designed, beautiful and/or cool mobility aids with others.
+That lead to **the main inspiration for this article - having one place to share some of the great designed, beautiful and/or cool mobility aids with others.**

 I've had similar experiences being an active outdoors person and former dancer who's sprained my ankles way too many times.
 There's been times, such as last summer/fall when I sprained one twice and the other once, when it would have been better for my ankles to use the ugly, clunky "air cast" walking ankle brace and grey ugly underarm crutches, but I opted to use my Nordic walking poles (or my purple and pink canes on transit) and pink zebra print KT Tape instead, because doing so made me happier.
 (And resulted in less people asking *"What's wrong with you?"* and more comments like *"Those are really cool canes!"*.)